Sporcle: Badges

 Released in August 2012, Sporcle added badges that require users to fulfill certain goals, such as requiring users to complete tasks on specific dates and play specific quizzes to fulfill the requirement.
 Sporcle continues to add a new badge every Tuesday, with examples ranging from 'Time Bandit' to 'Shiver Me Timbers!'.

-To date, Sporcle offers over 1,300 badges, which have been collected nearly 50 million times.
+To date, Sporcle offers over 1,400 badges, which have been collected over 70 million times.

 Multiplayer

-Sporcle has three different types of multiplayer activities: Showdowns, Live 5, and Trivia Bingo.
+Sporcle has three types of multiplayer activities: Showdowns, Live 5, and Trivia Bingo.
 In showdowns, users go head to head with other Sporcle users to answer as many questions on a quiz before the other user can answer the same questions.
 On Live 5, users are given five questions and they have four options to choose from on each question.
 In Trivia Bingo, users try to get Bingo by clicking on the square on the board with the answer to a given question, while competing against other users.

 Quizmaking

-Making Quizzes
+Making quizzes

 Users are able to contribute quizzes in all categories and types.
 Public quizzes can be seen and played by any user.
 Many are reviewed by Sporcle staff members, and may be featured on the homepage.
+Users are limited to contributing 50 quizzes per month, though they can continue to make new ones as drafts or private quizzes.
+Private quizzes are available for the public to play, but must be accessed through the creator's profile page.

-Quiz Publication System
+Quiz publication system

 Every day, at least a dozen new quizzes are featured on Sporcle's homepage.
-This includes several quizzes from various categories and types, in addition to four 'Daily Dose' quizzes at the bottom of the day's section, which are always Word Ladder, Missing Word, Quick Pick, and Get The Picture.
+This includes several quizzes from various categories and types, in addition to four 'Daily Dose' quizzes at the bottom of the day's section.
+Since August 2024, the Daily Dose always includes a Word Ladder quiz, in addition to any three of Get The Picture, Mini Crossword, Missing Word, Mixed Word, Quick Pick, Short Order, and Word Hunt.
 These quizzes follow a similar format to all other quizzes in their category, and often involve wordplay.
 All published quizzes are subtitled with a custom blurb (often a pun of some sort) on the front page.
 All publishes are handpicked by Sporcle's admin team.